 2. Responsible Use of Taxpayer Dollars

-They imposed a new 6% utility tax on residents, effective January 2026.
+Imposed a new 6% utility tax on residents, starting January 2026.

-They imposed “in-lieu” fees on residents for home expansions over 1,500 square feet, despite the Planning Commission’s recommendation not to.
+Adopted “in-lieu” fees on home expansions over 1,500 square feet, despite the Planning Commission’s recommendation against it.

-They increased fees for youth leagues to use city-owned fields, forcing them off the plateau.
+Increased fees for youth leagues to use city-owned fields, driving many leagues off the plateau.

-They privatized Inglewood streets and asked residents to maintain the streets themselves while also paying the same property tax as before
+Privatized Inglewood streets, requiring residents to maintain them while still paying the same property tax as before.

 Sammamish should be a place where families don’t need to leave the plateau to find connection, learning, and entertainment.
 While we may not attract big-box retail, we can create something even more meaningful - spaces that serve our community.